 One of the best places to put your savings is in a Tax-Free Savings Account (TFSA).
 All earnings and withdrawals from your investment are tax-free.
-You can contribute up to \$6,000 in 2020 to a TFSA.
+You can contribute up to \$7,000 a year to a TFSA.

 You might also consider directing your savings to your Registered Retirement Savings Plan (RRSP).
-Under the RRSP Home Buyers' Plan, first-time home buyers can withdraw up to \$35,000 from their RRSP, tax-free, to use as a down payment on a home.
+Under the RRSP Home Buyers' Plan, first-time home buyers can withdraw up to \$60,000 from their RRSP, tax-free, to use as a down payment on a home.
 The plan allows you 15 years to repay the amount withdrawn, starting the second year after the year of the withdrawal.
-For more information on this plan, visit the Canada Revenue Agency website at cra.gc.ca and search "Home Buyers' Plan" in the A to Z index.
+For more information on this plan, visit the Canada Revenue Agency website at cra.gc.ca and search "Home Buyers' Plan".